-All travelers from overseas entering Thailand will undergo a screening process, a strict quarantine and an observation period.
+All international passengers entering Thailand will undergo a screening process, a strict quarantine and an observation period.

-Thai nationals are asked to cooperate by delaying their return into Thailand until 15 April 2020.
+Thai nationals are asked to cooperate by delaying their return to Thailand until 15 April 2020.

 On 26 March 2020, with reference to the declaration of state of emergency in Thailand on 25 March 2020 (in Thai language), the Civil Aviation Authority of Thailand issued a travel advisory to passengers traveling to Thailand as follows: